The Hockey News: All-time NHL player rankings

-In 1997, The Hockey News commemorated their 50th anniversary with a list of the 50 top NHL players of all time.
-The rankings, which heralded Wayne Gretzky as the best player in the history of the NHL, were determined by a panel of judges that included past and present NHL general managers, coaches and players, as well some of the most eminent members of hockey media.
-The following year, THN expanded the list and published it as a book: The Top 100 NHL Players of All Time.
-Their list again featured Gretzky as the top player.
-The top 10 players, in order, were: Wayne Gretzky, Bobby Orr, Gordie Howe, Mario Lemieux, Maurice Richard, Doug Harvey, Jean Beliveau, Bobby Hull, Terry Sawchuk and Eddie Shore.
-As of 2022, every player on the list has been elected to the Hockey Hall of Fame save for Jaromir Jagr (who is not yet eligible) and Lorne Chabot.
+In February 1997, The Hockey News announced that it would commemorate its 50th anniversary (in the 80th year of the NHL's founding) with a list of the 50 top NHL players of all time.
+The rankings were determined by a panel of judges that included past and present NHL general managers, coaches and players, as well some of the most eminent members of hockey media.
+Some on the panel had first-hand experience dating back to the 1930s, with close second-generation knowledge dating back to the original stars of the NHL – a historical memory that can no longer be repeated.
+When the list was finally issued, it heralded Wayne Gretzky as the best player in the history of the NHL.

+In 1998, THN expanded the list and published it as a book: The Top 100 NHL Players of All Time.
+Their list again featured Gretzky as the top player, leading the top 10 players, in order: Wayne Gretzky, Bobby Orr, Gordie Howe, Mario Lemieux, Maurice Richard, Doug Harvey, Jean Beliveau, Bobby Hull, Terry Sawchuk and Eddie Shore.
+As of 2022, every player on the list has been elected to the Hockey Hall of Fame save for Jaromir Jagr (not yet retired, playing in Czech Extraliga as of 2023–24 season) and Lorne Chabot (played from 1926 to 1937).

-Ten years later, in 2007, THN came out with a list of revised list in The Top 60 Since 1967, which limited the rankings to players solely of the NHL's post-expansion era.
+Ten years later, in 2007, THN came out with a revised list in The Top 60 Since 1967, which limited the rankings to players solely of the NHL's post-expansion era.
 In addition to accounting for the 10 years that had passed since previous rankings, editor-in-chief Jason Kay explained that the list was revised to exclude the pre-expansion era because most analysts are not able to put the early NHL into sufficient context, adding that the original Top 50 publication "relied heavily on historical and statistical information to bring players of bygone eras into perspective."

 In 2008, the THN staff participated in the selection of the IIHF Centennial All-Star Team.

 In 2010, THN released a revised list of the top 100 players of all time, except this time it was top 20 players per position.
+The top player at each position: goaltender – Terry Sawchuk, defenceman – Bobby Orr, center – Wayne Gretzky, right wing – Gordie Howe, left wing – Bobby Hull.